Photography by Vincent Mistretta

 Elk in Glacier National Park

-But the highlight of the day for me came right at sundown when out of the corner of my eye I spotted a Grew Wolf targeting a meal.
+But the highlight of the day for me came right at sundown when out of the corner of my eye I spotted a Coyote targeting a meal.
 After working the spot I was able to get this shot when he came out of the brush!

 Over the hump